Stratus-TEST/stratus-actions/README.md

 - 🏷️ Semantic versioning support
 - 🎯 Zero configuration required
 - 📋 Simple and reliable
+- 🏷️ All tags and releases are created via the GitHub API for "Verified" status
+- 🧪 Supports test tags via the `tag-prefix` input for safe testing

 For detailed information about this action, see the [release action documentation](release/README.md).